Biodynamic

 Enhance Vitality

-Restores inherent vitality, balances systems, preventative self-care.
+Restores inherent vitality, balances body systems, and promotes preventative self-care.

 Christina Rella, RCST®